kartik-v/yii2-datecontrol/README.md

 The extension can thus now easily read date & time stamps consistently in ONE format (PHP DateTime) across the client and server.
 However, it is recommended to use `ajaxConversion` if you need seamless integration with PHP DateTime functions like timezone support.

 > NOTE: Version 1.5.0 has BC breaking changes.
-It supports both ICU and PHP date format patterns.
+This release now adds supports for both ICU and PHP date format patterns.
+By default the format will be parsed as a ICU date pattern.
 In order to pass a PHP Date format - prepend your format pattern with the string `php:`.

 ## Why Date Control?